kmax11/ForecastX/README.md

 # Weather App (React + Vite + Tailwind)

-Live city weather powered by OpenWeatherMap.
-Search any city to see temperature, humidity, and conditions with an icon.
+Current weather powered by Open‑Meteo.
+Search by city/address to see temperature, wind, and conditions — no signup or API key required.

 ## Setup